On this page:

 - a lower rate for a property that will be the buyer’s principal residence.

-For more information, contact the State Revenue Office.
+For more information, visit the State Revenue Office Victoria website.

 Transfer of land